-The assessment of the MOS course is designed assuming continuous learning and work from the students and feedback from teachers during the whole trimester, especially in labs sessions which represent a higher than usual weight in the total assessment.
-The assessment of the course, how grades will be computed, minimum requirements and which parts can be retaken (at July call) are summarized in Table 2.
+The assessment of the MOS subject is designed assuming continuous learning and work from the students and feedback from teachers during the whole trimester, especially in labs sessions which represent a higher than usual weight in the total assessment.
+The assessment of the subject, how grades will be computed, minimum requirements and which parts can be retaken (at July call) are summarized in Table 2.

-ELEMENTS WEIGHT CAN BE RETAKEN Theory quiz Multiple choice quiz on lecture sessions (minimum grade &gt;=5) 30% Yes Written reports of seminars Three individual reports (of 3 pages each) about three out of the five seminar sessions (average grade &gt;=5) 20% Yes Modelling project Intermediate sections of the paper and presentations (3 presentations and 3 deliverables, each accounts for 2.5%) 15% No 10 minutes presentation of modelling project in week 10 0.5 additional point to best modelling project chosen by students 10% No Final report (paper) 0.5 additional point to best report chosen by teachers (minimum grade &gt;=5) 25% Yes
+ELEMENTS WEIGHT CAN BE RETAKEN Theory quiz Multiple choice quiz on lecture sessions (minimum grade &gt;=5) 35% Yes Written reports of seminars Two individual reports (of 3 pages each, not including figures and bibliography, these ones as an annex) about two out of the five seminar sessions (15%) Presentation (slides) of one of the speakers (2.5%) Questions to the speakers (2.5%) (average grade reports &gt;=5) 20% Yes Modelling project Intermediate sections of the paper and presentations (3 presentations and 3 deliverables, each accounts for 2.5%) 15% No 10 minutes presentation of modelling project in week 10 0.5 additional point to best modelling project chosen by students 10% No Final report (paper) 0.5 additional point to best report chosen by teachers (minimum grade &gt;=5) 20% Yes

-Table 2: Assessment of MOS course
+Table 2: Assessment of MOS subject

-Theoretical concepts seen in lectures will be evaluated at the end of the trimester during the exam period in the form of a multiple choice quiz, which represents 30% of the final grades.
-Students will need a minimum mark of 5.0 in order to be able to pass the course.
+Theoretical concepts seen in lectures will be evaluated at the end of the trimester during the exam period in the form of a multiple choice quiz, which represents 35% of the final grades.
+Students will need a minimum mark of 5.0 in order to be able to pass the subject.
 If failed, this quiz could be re-taken during the July exam period.

-Students will be asked to prepare an individual 3-page report on three of the five invited talks that will take place in seminar sessions.
-These reports should include the most relevant points presented in the seminars related to the theoretical concepts seen in the MOS course and applications of the presented computational methods in biomedicine.
-The average mark of the three reports will account for 20% of the final grades and a minimum grade of 5.0 is required to pass the course.
+Students will be asked to prepare an individual 3-page report on two of the five invited talks that will take place in seminar sessions.
+These reports should include the most relevant points presented in the seminars related to the theoretical concepts seen in the MOS subject and applications of the presented computational methods in biomedicine.
+The average mark of the two reports will account for 20% of the final grades and a minimum grade of 5.0 is required to pass the subject.
 If failed, students will be asked to repeat one of the reports and submit a new one out of the two not considered the first time.
+In addition, the slides to be prepared for chairing one of the sessions will account for 2.5%, same weight as the questions to be formulated to speakers.

-The modelling project is the main contributor to the final grades of the MOS course, accounting for 50% of it, illustrating the relevance of the practical and team-work in this course.
+The modelling project is the main contributor to the final grades of the MOS subject, accounting for 50% of it, illustrating the relevance of the practical and team-work in this subject.
 The modelling project grade will be obtained from the assessment of the intermediate results (sections of the paper, 15%), the evaluation of the final presentation (10%) and the final report (scientific paper, 25%).
 Some criteria that will be considered for the evaluation of the scientific papers are: ability to assimilate concepts on the different steps in the pipeline; ability to be familiar with open-source software and coding tools for model implementation; ability for bibliographic searches; ability on designing experiments; ability to explain with scientific rigour and criticism their own work and properly relate to the state of the art; ability to foresee advances and new applications of the existing models.